thanhdang198/anti_mitm/README.md

 ## Example

+### Basic Usage

 - Step 1: make your main()-method async
 - Step 2: add WidgetsFlutterBinding.ensureInitialized(); to your async-main()-method
 - Step 3: check if the device is connected to a proxy
-- Step 4: if the device is connected to a proxy, please disable all connection from your application, cause the plugin is detected user is using a mitm proxy to intercept the traffic
+- Step 4: if the device is connected to a proxy, use the built-in network blocking to protect your app

 ```dart
 void main() async {